Multigrain rice: a blend of white and whole grain rices. Photo by Hannah Kaminsky | THE NIBBLE

 MOCHI RICE or SWEET RICE

-Mochi is a specific variety of rice used for traditional Japanese rice cakes, desserts and puddings.
+Mochi is a specific variety of rice used for traditional Japanese and Korean rice cakes, mochi, sticky rice pudding, and other desserts and sweets.
 See glutinous rice.

 MULTIGRAIN RICE

 A blend of rices that mixes different grains to create a more complex flavor.
-See photo at top of page.
+See the photo at the top of the page.

 PAELLA RICE